Beginner's guide to the Tour de France

 General Classification contenders

 GC riders have to be good at everything, but ability to climb and win high mountain stages is key to building a high overall position.
-They also need to be good time triallists - a poor race against the clock can see them drop down the overall standings.
+Even with so little time trialling this year, they still need to be good time triallists - a poor race against the clock can see them drop down the overall standings.

 Sprinters